petetum/Bebop-Media-Exporter/README.md

 Proceed at your own risk.

-Tested on Bebop Drone - firmware version ?.?.?
+Tested on Bebop Drone - firmware version 4.0.6
-Tested on Bebop 2 - firmware version ?.?.?
+NOT Tested on Bebop 2 - but it should work just fine

 How to install the scripts:
   - Download file